opentok/opentok-react-native/README.md

 3. Now run, `pod install`

-4. After installing the OpenTok iOS SDK, change into your root directory of your project.
+4. After installing the Vonage Video iOS SDK, change into your root directory of your project.

 **For React Native < 0.60**, now run `react-native link opentok-react-native`.